 Simply explained, network marketing is a business model that allows salespeople (commonly called distributors, consultants, business partners, or representatives) to be compensated for distributing products.

 Well, what exactly does that mean?

-Basically it means that as product is ordered through your organization you get paid a little on A LOT.
+Basically it means that as product is ordered within your organization you get paid a little on A LOT.

 Network Marketing Structure

 Other industries use a similar compensation structures, such as real estate and insurance companies.

 These companies allow their realtors and sales teams to earn commissions on the sales of the people they recruit.

 The direct selling association estimates revenue to be 35+ Billion per year in the US alone.